-The LGL Group, Inc. The LGL Group, Inc. is a globally-positioned producer of industrial and commercial products and services that is currently focused on the design and manufacture of highly engineered electronic components and subsystems.
+The LGL Group, Inc. is a globally-positioned producer of industrial and commercial products and services that is currently focused on the design and manufacture of highly engineered electronic components and subsystems.
 For over 90 years, LGL has been creating value for its shareholders by providing customers with products and services that reflect the Company's commitment to operational excellence and technical innovation, and by disciplined deployment of capital resources.
 Its shares are traded on NYSE MKT under the symbol "LGL".

-To our new and long-time stockholders:
+To our new and long-time shareholders: